Family Of Rookie Cop Charged In George Floyd’s Murder Is Reportedly Asking For Donations For His Legal Fees

-The family of Thomas Lane — one of the three cops that have been charged with aiding and abetting second-degree murder and manslaughter in the death of George Floyd — has reportedly set up a website asking the public to donate money toward his legal fees, according to TMZ.
+The family of Thomas Lane — one of the three police officers that have been charged with aiding and abetting second-degree murder and manslaughter in the death of George Floyd — has reportedly set up a website asking the public to donate money toward his legal fees, according to TMZ.
 Google searches for the fundraising website did not include the actual site, but did include multiple reports that the site existed.
 Lane’s bail was set at $1 million.

-According to TMZ, Lane’s family used the description of the fundraiser on the website to defend Lane.
-They claimed that Lane did everything he could to help Floyd.
-They pointed out that Lane was the one who asked whether Chauvin should be rolled on his side while he was restrained.
-Lane’s family also wrote that before Floyd fell unconscious, Lane called an ambulance, and when the ambulance arrived he tried to save Floyd’s life by performing CPR.
-They insisted that as a rookie cop, Lane felt he had no power to intervene in what was happening.
+Per the outlet, Lane’s family used the description of the fundraiser on the website to defend him.
+They claimed that he did everything he could to help Floyd.
+They pointed out that he was the one who asked whether Floyd should be rolled on his side while he was restrained.
+Lane’s family also wrote that before Floyd fell unconscious, he called an ambulance, and when the ambulance arrived, he tried to save Floyd’s life by performing CPR.
+They insisted that as a rookie cop, he felt he had no power to intervene in what was happening.

 "He did everything that he thought he was supposed to do," says the lawyer representing Thomas Lane, one of the former officers involved in George Floyd’s death.
 "He did more than that… He's a man of compassion.
 He's not a violent person." pic.twitter.com/fFbztgnxOz